 We’re harnessing the collective power of our partners, influencing how the industry operates, and accelerating consumer access to sustainability information.

-Starting with Google and Skyscanner, you can now see the same emissions data when you search on either platform.
-You can then select a flight with lower-than-average carbon emissions, reducing the carbon footprint of your trip.
+Across Google, Skyscanner, and Booking.com you can now see the same emissions data when you search for flights; you can then select a flight with lower-than-average carbon emissions, reducing the carbon footprint of your trip.

 Over time, our goal is to make this information available everywhere, no matter how you book your travel.
 We’ll also be working to expand current reporting to include a broader view of sustainability in aviation, beyond carbon emissions.

 Detail on how the emissions model works is available here.

 Search for a flight on Google, Skyscanner or Booking.com and this is what you’ll see: